rajatvd/PytorchSession/PITCHME.md

 * Pytorch is great for writing experiments and testing out ideas.
 * It is super easy and fast to get the idea in your head to the GPUs in the workstation
 * Not yet ideal for deploying stuff to production, but 1.0 will mostly change that with the jit
-* For deploying highly optimized models for industry, tensorflow is probably the way to go, for now.
+* For deploying highly optimized models for industry, tensorflow is the way to go, for now.
 * Pytorch wins for research and experimentation.
 @ulend
 ---